Does Homeowners Insurance Cover Water Damage From the Rain?

 blueCheck icon

 Rain damage that occurs as a result of flooding or lack of maintenance is not covered by home insurance.
-Floods may be covered with an endorsement.
+Flood damage may be covered with a separate flood insurance policy.

 blueCheck icon

-You can purchase flood insurance if you live in rain-prone areas, and sewer line coverage to protect against water backup from an outside sewer or drain.
+You can purchase flood insurance if you live in rain-prone areas, and sewer line coverage to cover costs from water backup through an outside sewer or drain.

 Does Homeowners Insurance Cover Rain Damage?